danielm-kavia/kotlin-expense-tracker/CI-README.md

+# CI README — kotlin-expense-tracker

-State: Boilerplate/docs-only — Gradle project intentionally removed.
+State: Buildable — Android Gradle project present with Jetpack Compose app.

-CI instructions:
-- Skip Android build/test for this container while CI-NOT-READY is present.
+How to build in CI:
-- Do NOT run Gradle in this folder (no settings.gradle/build files are present).
+- Use the Gradle wrapper in this directory:

-To re-enable builds (future):
-1) Restore minimal Gradle project:
-   - settings.gradle[.kts]
-   - app/build.gradle[.kts]
-   - app/src/main/ with AndroidManifest and minimal sources/res
-2) Remove CI-NOT-READY
-3) Then you may run:
   - (cd kotlin-expense-tracker && ./gradlew tasks)
   - (cd kotlin-expense-tracker && ./gradlew assembleDebug)

+Requirements:
+- JDK 17
+- Android SDK platform 34 available on the build agent
+- Network access to `google()` and `mavenCentral()` repositories

+Notes:
+- This app is single-activity, single-screen, using in-memory state only.
+- Parity context: see kavia-docs/expense-tracker-react-spec-for-android-parity.md